ELIJAHPcooks/osticket-prereqs/README.md

  <img src="https://i.imgur.com/MI9XpG2.png" height="455%" width="55%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The next step is to install the MySQL-5.5.62-win32.msi file.
+The next step is to install the MySQL-5.5.62-win32.msi file. set it to typical install, Launch Configuration Wizard (after installation) choose the standard configuration, then choose a new root password and make sure to remember it.
- -
 </p>
 <br />